ubcengineers/eweek-2020/README.md

-# Week E^0 2018 Website
+# E-Week 2020 Website

-This is the repository of the Week E^0 2018 website.
-This website provides information Week E^0 and E-Retreat for incoming students and potential volunteers.
+This is the repository of the E-Week 2020 website.
 The website uses the static website generator [Create React App](https://github.com/facebook/create-react-app).

 [View live website](https://weeke0.ubcengineers.ca)